DoTheEvo/XCPng-basics/README.md

 ![benchmark-symbols](https://i.imgur.com/Xq7UQ7b.png)

-Performance is not a deciding factor for me, but since I am playing with these I can as well run some benchmarks.
+Performance is not a deciding factor for me and I expect to be adequate with all of modern hyperviros.
+But since I am playing with these I can as well run some benchmarks.

 Test machine - ThinkCentre M75q Gen2; ryzen 4350GE; 16+4GB ram; 500GB sata ssd<br>
 VMs are win10 x64, at 8 cores 16GB ram<br>